 Which End-User Segment Led the Medical Clothing Market?

-The hospitals segment dominates the market due to high patient volumes, diverse medical procedures, and strict infection-control protocols.
+The hospitals segment dominates the market by 50% share due to high patient volumes, diverse medical procedures, and strict infection-control protocols.
 Continuous demand for surgical gowns, scrubs, and protective apparel for healthcare professionals and patients reinforces adoption.
 Additionally, hospitals’ focus on safety, standardized dress codes, and frequent replacement of medical clothing solidify this segment’s leading position in the market.

 Outpatient Facilities